 Another unique feature of the SoFi mortgage process is that you only have to submit your information once.
-Using that data, SoFi can underwrite your loan in order to strengthen your offer on a home.
+Using that data, SoFi can underwrite your loan to strengthen your offer on a home.

 This is especially important in competitive markets where bidding wars are common.
-According to SoFi, most mortgages usually close within 28 days.
+According to SoFi, most mortgages close within 28 days.

 SoFi provides additional benefits for its borrowers, such as career counseling services and access to community events.
 From local happy hours to networking events, SoFi is dedicated to supporting borrowers in achieving their career goals.